rdz-oss/BattyBirdNET-Pi/README.md

 ## BattyBirdNET-Pi  Automated real-time bat detection & id

 Fully functional and extended fork of BirdNET-Pi for bats.
+Use with Raspberry Pi 4 or 5 and an Audiomoth or Echo Meter Touch 2.

 ### Purpose
 Ever wondered which bat is flying in your yard and when?
 BattyBirdNET-Pi is readily assembled and will help you getting to know the